 AI Research

-Research from leading AI labs
+Curated from leading AI labs

 The Problem

-How We Translate Research
+How We Curate Research

-Plain English Rewrites
+Plain English

 Implementation Blueprint